jamesrayman/Ero/docs/euclid.md

 How should compilation/running be done?

-Implement capturing which creating constructions.
+Implement capturing which creating constructions so constructions can modify themselves.
-Why?

 ## Notes